UA-ResearchComputing-HPC/ua-researchcomputing-hpc.github.io/PBS-Scripts/Array-and-Parallel/README.md

 ### Why use Arrays?

 Submitting lots of jobs on HPC can sometimes lead to unintended consequences.
-Some common things that can wreak havoc on HPC are submissions that overload our scheduling software:
+Some common things that can wreak havoc:

 1. Submitting individual jobs with for loops    -- Too many jobs/Jobs submitted too quickly
 2. Submitting a tremendous number of array jobs -- Too many jobs for the scheduler to keep track of

-This can lead to low/nonexistent system performance and unhappy users.
-This is designed to be an expanding repo of techniques that will run jobs more efficiently and with fewer risks to HPC's scheduling software.

 # Scripts